The Research Behind Makerspace Education

 1st Maker Space, LLC (1MS) was founded in 2015 in the hopes of fostering the Makerspace movement.
 Kim Brand’s self-proclaimed vision of 1MS is to create 21st century shop classes where students engage in hands-on learning activities utilizing high-end, scientific equipment such as 3D printers and laser cutters.
 This evaluation focuses on the early business model of 1MS (3D printing and summer camps) and the success with Arsenal Tech and Shortridge High School.

-Sheffield, Rachel; Koul, Rekha; Blackley, Susan; Maynard, Nicoleta
+MAKERSPACE IN STEM FOR GIRLS: A PHYSICAL SPACE TO DEVELOP TWENTY-FIRST-CENTURY SKILLSSheffield, Rachel; Koul, Rekha; Blackley, Susan; Maynard, Nicoleta

 Educational Media International, v54 n2 p148-164 2017